 Packing a Trekking Umbrella for Rain and Sun Protection

 Most people associate umbrellas with rain.
-With this standard use, not only will they shelter one from heavy precipitation (rain or snow), but they can also substitute for carrying heavy and sometimes expensive storm gear.
+With this standard use, not only will they shelter one from heavy precipitation, but they can also substitute for carrying heavy storm gear.
 In “on-again, off-again” showery type weather, an umbrella is much easier to deploy than putting on and taking off rain gear.
 The increased upper body ventilation options when using an umbrella (as opposed to wearing waterproof/breathable rain gear) means one is less likely to get overheated and damp from sweat.
-When it becomes necessary to supplement the umbrella with protective rain shells (yes, they should still be carried in most higher-elevation mountain environments), an unzipped jacket/umbrella combination will allow increased ventilation.
-This dual protection arrangement will also allow “wear-drying” of already damp clothing.
+When it becomes necessary to supplement the umbrella with protective rain shells (yes, they should still be carried in most higher-elevation and exposed windy environments), an unzipped jacket/umbrella combination will allow for greatly increased ventilation.
+This dual protection arrangement will also allow some “wear-drying” of already damp clothing.

 Besides rain protection, umbrellas ward off the damaging rays of the sun and keep one cooler when it is hot.
-The best umbrellas for this purpose are those with a top-side silver coating and a larger diameter (e.g., GoLite’s “Chrome Dome”; 8.5 ounces, 40 inch diameter for $25).
+The best umbrellas for this purpose are those with a topside silver coating and a larger diameter (e.g., GoLite’s “Chrome Dome”; 8.0 ounces, 38 inch diameter for $25).
 They are especially effective in higher altitudes and on snowy slopes where the sun’s rays are especially potent.
-Most wear sun-protective clothing and use sunscreen products, but regular use of an umbrella will lessen the need for these preventive measures (or make them even more effective when out in the elements for long periods of time).
-Using an umbrella will allow going hatless and shirtless (or minimal cover) in the hottest weather, thereby making the body’s natural cooling mechanisms even more effective.
+Most hikers and backpackers wear sun-protective clothing and use sunscreen products, but regular use of an umbrella will lessen the need for these preventive measures (or make them even more effective when out in the elements for long periods of time).
+Using an umbrella will allow going hatless and shirtless in the hottest weather, thereby making the body’s natural cooling mechanisms even more effective.
 Nothing can sap one’s energy faster than being too hot when covered with protective clothing.
 In addition, hiking under shade all day can result in less dehydration and the need to carry less water.

 Additional Reasons to Pack An Umbrella